Liviere/storyteller-api/README.md

 # Story Teller API

-REST API for managing stories built with FastAPI.
+REST API for managing stories built with FastAPI and Poetry.

 ## Features